olets/bayard-variations/README.md

 # License

-`bayard-variations` is licensed under the MIT License, with the following additional request: if you make use of it in any publication, commercial or otherwise, credit the author.
+**bayard-variations** is licensed under the MIT License, with the following additional request: if you make use of it in any publication, commercial or otherwise, let the author know: oletswrite@gmail.com.
+For commercial projects, please credit the author as well.